(Updated 10/18 with updated supply links.)

 Earlier this week I sat down for a crafting night with Emma.
 Beading and art jewelry beads are one of her favorite crafts thanks to some lessons from my mom.
 I don’t consider myself a jewelry maker, but I am very fascinated with it, especially by inked metal designs like those from Vintaj.
-I have building up quite a stash of supplies and tools lately and have decided to teach myself jewelry making.
-Armed with a pair of really great instruction books from Vintaj (see the links in the supply section below) I set out to create.
-I shared a photo of my work in progress on Instagram / Facebook / Twitter and got several a few requests for jewelry tutorials.
-I will warn you, I am not an expert, but I will share what I discover along the way!
+I’m building up quite a stash of supplies and tools lately and decided to teach myself jewelry making.
+Armed with a pair of really great instruction books from Vintaj I set out to create.

 Place the metal blank in the Deco Emboss folder on top of the part of the pattern you would like to use.